San7o/linux-kernel-module/README.md

 make -j4
 ```

-If you get compile errors, rou need to remove `-Werror` from the
+If you get compile errors, you need to remove `-Werror` from the
 linux kernel Makefile.

 If you screw up something, you can clean the installation with: